nsolanki0/muc1-kmer-diagnostics/README.md

 ### `data_generation/`

-Contains the workflow used to prepare the reference, generate positive and negative samples, simulate sequencing reads, construct haplotype-mixture (diploid-like) samples, and produce the processed reads used by the downstream analyses.
+Contains the workflow used to prepare the reference, generate positive and negative samples, simulate sequencing reads, construct haplotype-mixture (diploid-like) samples, and produce the filtered reads for _MUC1_ used by the downstream analyses.

 See [`data_generation/README.md`](data_generation/README.md) for details of the data-generation workflow.

 ### `feature_generation/`

-Contains the scripts used to convert the processed sequencing reads into **k-mer feature tables** used by the machine-learning analyses.
+Contains the scripts used to convert the filtered sequencing reads into **k-mer feature tables** used by the machine-learning analyses.

 ### `analysis/`